chros73/bscpylgtv/README.md

 ## Calibration functionality (only in full version)
 **WARNING:** *Messing with the calibration data COULD brick your TV in some circumstances, requiring a mainboard replacement.
 All of the currently implemented functions SHOULD be safe, but no guarantees.*

-On supported models, calibration functionality, upload to internal LUTs, resetting uploaded data via calibration API, uploading custom tone mapping parameters (>=2019 models), using internal pattern generator (iTPG, >=2019 models) and writing Dolby Vision config file is supported.
+On supported models, calibration functionality, upload to internal LUTs, resetting uploaded data via calibration API, uploading custom tone mapping parameters (>=2019 models), using internal test pattern generator (iTPG, >=2019 models) and writing Dolby Vision config file is supported.

 n.b. this has only been extensively tested for the 2018 Alpha 7/9, 2019/2021/2022 Alpha 9 models, so fixes may be needed still for the others.